arcan1s/ahriman/docs/faq.rst

 Distributed builds
 ------------------

 The service allows to run build on multiple machines and collect packages on main node.
-There are multiple ways to achieve it, this section describes officially supported methods.
+There are several ways to achieve it, this section describes officially supported methods.

 Remote synchronization and remote server call
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^